Oxford and Rugby Railway: Authorisation

 Accordingly, the Oxford and Rugby Railway was promoted by the GWR.
 It would run from a junction with the Oxford Railway line south of Oxford, with a new, through, Oxford station nearer to the centre of the city, through Banbury and Fenny Compton to a junction with the London and Birmingham Railway at Rugby.
-The Oxford and Rugby Railway was given the Royal Assent on 4 August 1845.
+The Oxford and Rugby Railway Act 1845 (8 & 9 Vict. c. clxxxviii) was given royal assent on 4 August 1845.
 The GWR and the Oxford Railway were broad gauge lines, and the GWR naturally wished the O&RR to be the same, but Parliament inserted a requirement that mixed gauge must be provided if demanded by the Board of Trade.

 Taken over by the GWR

-By Act of 4 May 1846 the Oxford and Rugby Railway was taken over by the Great Western Railway.
+The Oxford and Rugby Railway was taken over by the Great Western Railway by the terms of the Great Western Railway Act 1846 (9 & 10 Vict. c. xiv) of 14 May 1846.

 Grand Junction Railway involvement

 The Grand Junction Railway ran northwards from Birmingham to connect with the Liverpool and Manchester Railway, and now it sought a southward connection so as to extend its network.
 It connected with the London and Birmingham Railway, but found the L&BR a difficult business partner, and it wanted a line independent of the L&BR.
 The GWR naturally welcomed the GJR approach, which would bring it income from the GJR traffic.

 The GJR was a narrow (standard) gauge railway; at this early stage in railway history, there was no certainty about a national track gauge, and the GJR stated that it would convert its existing network to the broad gauge so as to enable through running with the GWR.
 This may have been simply a negotiating tactic with the L&BR.

 The GJR saw that the Oxford and Rugby Railway was in Parliament in the 1845 session, and the GJR altered its own proposal to join the Oxford and Rugby line at Knightcote, north of Fenny Compton, saving several miles of construction.

 The necessity of building the line from Birmingham was based on the presumed impossibility of working with the London and Birmingham Railway, but very soon relations between the GJR and the L&BR normalised.
 The GJR saw that it could now make its London connections over the L&BR without building a new line, and it cancelled any commitment to the line to join the Oxford and Rugby Railway.
 The GJR and the L&BR, together with the Manchester and Birmingham Railway, amalgamated to form the London and North Western Railway on 16 July 1846.